 What is Earned Value?

-Current performance is the best indicator of future performance, and therefore using trend data, it is possible to forecast cost or schedule overruns at an early stage in a project.
+Current performance is the best indicator of future performance, and, therefore, using trend data, it is possible to forecast cost or schedule overruns at an early stage in a project.
 The most comprehensive trend analysis technique is the Earned Value method.

 Here are five other definitions:

-- Englert and Associates, Inc define it as, "A method for measuring project performance.
-It compares the amount of work that was planned with what was actually accomplished to determine if cost and schedule performance is as planned."
+a method for measuring project performance.
+It compares the amount of work that was planned with what was actually accomplished to determine if cost and schedule performance is as planned.

-a methodology used to measure and communicate the real physical progress of a project taking into account the work complete, the time taken and the costs incurred to complete that work."
+a methodology used to measure and communicate the real physical progress of a project taking into account the work complete, the time taken and the costs incurred to complete that work.

-- The user guide for Microsoft Project 2003 defines Earned Value as, "A method for measuring project performance.
-It indicates how much of the budget should have been spent, in view of the amount of work done so far and the baseline cost for the task, assignment, or resources."
+a method for measuring project performance.
+It indicates how much of the budget should have been spent, in view of the amount of work done so far and the baseline cost for the task, assignment, or resources.

-- Field Operative defines it as, "The physical work accomplished plus the authorised budget for this work.
-The sum of the approved cost estimates, (which may include overhead allocation), for activities, (or portions of activities), completed during a given period, usually project-to-date."
+the physical work accomplished plus the authorised budget for this work.
+The sum of the approved cost estimates, (which may include overhead allocation), for activities, (or portions of activities), completed during a given period, usually project-to-date.

-- NASA defines it as, "An integrated management control system for assessing, understanding and quantifying what a contractor or field activity is achieving with program dollars.
-EVM provides project management with objective, accurate and timely data for effective decision making."
+an integrated management control system for assessing, understanding and quantifying what a contractor or field activity is achieving with program dollars.
+EVM provides project management with objective, accurate and timely data for effective decision making.

 It is necessary to get the actual costs incurred for the project from the organisations' accounting system.
-This cost is compared with the earned value to show an overrun or under run.
+This cost is compared with the Earned Value to show an overrun or underrun.

 It is true that past performance is a good indicator of future performance.
-Earned Value is a useful tool for predicting the outcome of projects in terms of time to completion, cost to completion and expected final costs.
+Earned Value is a useful tool for predicting the outcome of projects in terms of time to completion, the cost to completion and expected final costs.

 ¹ A Work Breakdown Structure (WBS) is a hierarchical structure used to organise tasks for reporting schedules and tracking costs.